CT Special Forces: Fire for Effect: Plot

 The terrorist threat isn't over yet, as Tracy, back in headquarters points out that the terrorists have escaped to Russia, with a heavy transportation of arms carried out.
 Raptor heads to an unused dock where the terrorists are located and finishes the choppers escaping, with a heavy frontal assault attack using the element of surprise.
 However, upon clearing the place, it is then found out that the mission was to be aborted as the terrorists have suddenly gained an upper hand, where they succeeded taking control of a missile launch base, threatening to fire a nuclear missile.
 Raptor is then extracted while Owl continues in stealth.
 Somehow, when Owl arrives in the control room, the missile has been triggered to fire, and he is told to look for the scientists who can stop the bomb.
 They arrive swiftly, stopping the launch sequence.

 The terrorists escape to the Middle East where they have fortified a base.
 Owl is sent in by a stealth drop while Raptor is sent in for a ground intervention.
 Owl first locates a terminal and allows the CTSF access to the base.
 Owl then plants charges on gun posts and rigs them to explode just as Raptor then arrives to pick him up.

 The terrorists then secure an unused bunker and the CTSF retaliates.
-Raptor first handles anti-aircraft guns where owl then is dropped in stealth.
-However, the terrorists somehow manage to block Thesis from overseeing the base of operations so Owl goes in blind.
+Raptor first handles anti-aircraft guns where owl then is dropped in stealth, but the terrorists somehow manage to block Thesis from overseeing the base of operations so Owl goes in blind.
 He ends up, wounded from an explosion, hearing the leader of the terrorists just before he was injured from.

 Owl recuperates, while Banner is angry at what the terrorists are doing.
 Just as well, the terrorists are found in a jungle, where Raptor is sent in to take them down.
 Securing the jungle, Raptor finds a bunker, where he estimates that there are too many enemies for him to hold.
 He requests for help, which Banner, ironically sends Owl, though still in need of recuperation.
 He arrives at the spot, to Raptor's shock and takes over.
 It is then found out of the bunker; it is the base of the Nemesis Organisation (NO), where the ex-CTSF scientist Gregory Statszeck is found.
 Owl then tries to get him back, and they also succeed extracting data from the NO's AI, Nemesis.
 Raptor then arrives to pick them up.